royalmo/docker-networks/README.md

 a fixed size**, meaning that at some point application 1 wouldn't need all its resources and application 2 wouldn't keep up with the given resources.

-### Virtualising applications
+### Virtualizing applications

 Here's where Docker comes into our rescue.
 There're a lot of features that the application doesn't need to run (i.e. a Desktop environment).
 It is possible to create a "virtual machine" with just the necessary libraries for a desired application.
 This will reduce resources and boot and shutdown times.

-But that's not all: instead of booking some physicall resources, let's run each application in a host kernel's process.
+But that's not all: instead of booking some physical resources, let's run each application in a host kernel's process.
 That way, resources can be shared by the host machine.
 And this is what does Docker.